UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 `ls`
 `ls -l`

-## Recall commands
+## Repeat commands

-You can recycle commands that you have typed earlier, which saves you a lot of time.
+You can recycle commands that you have typed earlier, which saves a lot of time.
 After you have typed in a few commands, use the arrow-up and arrow-down keys to see previous commands.
 Execute a previous command by pressing Enter.
 You can also edit previous commands if you need to run a command which is only slightly different.

 ## Command completion